-After some research, we have found that Black Radiance is *not* black-owned… Shocked?
-I am too!
+After some research, we have found that Black Radiance is not black-owned.
 They are part of Markwins Brands, which owns a few other makeup brands.
 Black Radiance boasts on their site that they have pursued their vision of being the #1 trusted expert and resource for black beauty.
-Their website is covered in affirmations and positive messages for black women such as this quoted statement below.
+Their website is covered in affirmations and positive messages for Black women such as this quoted statement below.

 They even offer a “Black Beauty Matters” campaign.
 Black Radiance also emphasizes that their cosmetics come in various sheer to vivid colors that are exclusively formulated to enhance dark complexions.

 As a dark skin woman, sometimes it’s hard to find that perfect red, so it’s wonderful when companies pay attention to and formulate colors that will look beautiful on dark complexions.
 It’s much appreciated!

 If you’re a glitter girl and you need more glitter in your life, Kiki Adams created a line of glitter just for you.
 She also offers a convenient glitter applicator tool that allows you to apply flitter on your eyes without causing too much mess.
 In addition to her glitter, she also offers gorgeous lip colors to complement any skin color.